xiaoya-yaya/xiaoya-yaya/README.md

 ### Hi there 👋

 Welcome to my GitHub channel 😉
--   🔭 Currently a Ph.D student focusing on data science and open-source governance
+-   🔭 Ph.D focusing on data science and open-source governance
 -   👯 Memebr of X-lab and Kaiyuanshe（开源社）
--   🌱 Active contributor of the CHAOSS community and the TODO Group
+-   🌱 Active contributor to the CHAOSS community and the TODO Group
--   💡 OSPO Researcher
+-   💡 Open Source Believer
--   💬 My email: xiaoyaxiaesther@gmail.com
+-   📫 My email: xiaoyaxiaesther@gmail.com

 <!--